 - Photopass - A listing of attractions or spots with Photopass photographers or cameras

-- Dining - A listing of food establishments in Disneyland Paris, including cost ratings and food types
+- Dining - A listing of placed to get food in Disneyland Paris, including cost ratings and food types

 - Shops - A listing of stores, including hours

 - Restrooms - A listing of restrooms